resource-watch/slate/source/includes/api/_vocabulary.md

 400            | This relationship already exists | The target dataset already has one or more vocabularies with the same name(s) and application(s) as the source dataset.
 400            | - newDataset: newDataset can not be empty. -   | The body object must have a `newDataset` key with the id of the target dataset.
 401            | Unauthorized   | You are not authenticated.
-403            | Forbidden      | You are trying to clone vocabulary for a source dataset which `application` value is not associated with your user account.
+403            | Forbidden      | You are trying to clone vocabulary for a source dataset whose `application` value is not associated with your user account.
 404            | 404 - {\"errors\":[{\"status\":404,\"detail\":\"Dataset with id `<dataset id>` doesn't exist\"}]}      | You are trying to clone a vocabularies for a source dataset that doesn't exist.

 ## Deleting vocabularies/tags for a resource